engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ### Images

-Providing visual context makes documentation immediately more digestible.
+Providing visual context makes documentation more digestible.
 A user understands if the tool works as intended or if they are encountering unexpected errors.

 Screenshots of tools and processes require less effort than writing documentation.
 For reasons of searchability and accessibility, we tag images with keywords and alt-text for descriptions.